Burragorang lookout and picnic area

 Parking

-Parking is available at Burragorang lookout picnic area, including several designated disabled spots.
+Parking is available in a bitumen carpark at Burragorang lookout picnic area, including 2 accessible parking spaces.
 Bus parking is also available.

 Best times to visit